Skip to main content

 Icon of hardhat

-Estimated restoration times (ETRs)
+Estimated times of restoration (ETRs)

 As our field teams gain boots-on-the-ground visibility, we will add and update ETRs on the outage map.
+During a Public Safety Power Shutoff, we will also provide twice daily updates to impacted customers and share information on our Alerts and advisories page.

 outages